What to Do if Your Bag of Waters Breaks

 - Your baby is not in the head-down position i.e.: breech

 - You have had very quick labor in the past, or feel constant rectal pressure now

 - You are worried.

 - If you feel something in your vagina, or see any of the umbilical cord at the vaginal opening, get medical help immediately

-Some health care providers will want you to come into the office to confirm that the bag of waters has broken and listened to the baby’s heartbeat as soon as you notice that the bag of waters has broken.
+Some health care providers will want you to come into the office to confirm that the bag of water has broken and listened to the baby’s heartbeat as soon as you notice that the bag of water has broken.
 Confirmation of rupture is done by a speculum examination, nitrazine paper, or by looking for ferning under a microscope.
-If your bag of waters is ruptured, you may be treated with medications like antibiotics for GBS or corticosteroids if your baby is premature.
+If your bag of water is ruptured, you may be treated with medications like antibiotics for GBS or corticosteroids if your baby is premature.

 Other providers may suggest you stay home for several hours to wait for labor to start depending on your medical history.

 What Do I Do Until Labor Starts?
 Most women will go into labor within 48 hours.
-If you are waiting for labor to start and your bag of waters has broken:
+If you are waiting for labor to start and your bag of water has broken:

 - Continue with your regular plans for labor.